-Adventurer George Kourounis in 2008 in a rubber boat measured the acidity of the lake: at the edges the acidity was 0.5 pH and in the middle – 0.13 pH.
+Adventurer George Kourounis in 2008 in a rubber boat measured the acidity of the lake: at the edges, the acidity was 0.5 pH, and in the middle – 0.13 pH.
 Thus it is a lot more acidic than the acid in car batteries.

 From the lake starts a river – Banyu Pahit.
-Of course, this also is very unusual river with highly acidic water.
-In this water have been dissolved metals – thus it is natural source of chemical pollution.
+Of course, this also is a very unusual river with highly acidic water.
+In this water have been dissolved metals – thus it is a natural source of chemical pollution.

 These flames are up to 5 m high and the temperature of the flame reaches up to 600° C. Part of the gas is condensed as a liquid which continues to burn.

 Some other volcanoes around the world also have such blue fires but the Blue Fire of Ijen is by far the largest in the world.

 Nighttime ascent on this mountain is an increasingly popular tourist attraction and few regret the effort – the sight is truly unforgettable.
 Though one should be very careful here because this is a very hostile environment for any form of life.
 Of course, the assistance of local guides is of high value, thus also giving some input into the economy of the hospitable, hard-working local people.

 - Global Volcanism Program, Ijen.
 Accessed on February 4, 2017

 Indonesia is a true land of wonders.
 There are few other countries in the world that can offer a similar array of diverse, unique, and beautiful natural and cultural monuments.